j-oel/jadette/README.md

 # Jadette - a DirectX 12 3D Engine.

-The name Jadette can be interpreted as an acronym for Joel's Awesame DirEctx Twelve Three d Engine.
+The name Jadette can be interpreted as an acronym for Joel's Awesome DirEctx Twelve Three d Engine.
 It's maybe not exceptionally awesome yet, but I thought that it could be good with some anticipation for the future. ;)